aotmr/elen/README.md

 # Elen - Forth-Inspired Meta Language

-## Successor
+## Introduction

+Elen is a stack programming language intended for researching concepts not limited to metaprogramming, logic programming, and language design.
 [Lith](https://github.com/aotmr/Lith) has succeeded Elen as my current meta environment project.
 If that goes well,
 you are unlikely to see further changes to this repository.

-## Introduction

-Elen is a stack programming language intended for researching concepts not limited to metaprogramming, logic programming, and language design.

 The interpreter is currently implemented in GNU Awk for no particular reason other than that its facilities suffice for doing so.